ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 Usually useful when you need to provide some sort of undo functionality.

-### Memento - definition
+### Memento - definition (Token)
 > Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
-Use the Momento Pattern when you need to be able to return an object to one of its previous states; for instance, if your user requests an "undo"
+Use the Memento Pattern when you need to be able to return an object to one of its previous states; for instance, if your user requests an "undo"

 # Observer
 ---
 ## Bullet Points
+* Use the Observer Pattern in any of the following situations:
+	* When an abstraction has two aspects, onde dependent on the other.
+Encapsulating these aspects in separate objects lets you vary and reuse them independently.
+	* When a change to one object requires changing others, and you don't know how many objects need to be changed.
+	* When an object should be able to notify other objects without making assumptions about who these objects are.
+In other words, you don't wnat these objects tightly coupled.
+* The Observer Pattern defines a one-to-many relationship between objects.
+* Subjects, or as we also know them Observables, update Observers using a common interface.
+* You can push or pull data from the Observable when using the pattern (pull is considered more "correct").
+* Don't depend on a specific order of notification for our Observers.
+* Java has several implementations of the Observer Pattern, including the general purpose java.util.Observable.
+* Watch out for issues with java.util.Observable implementation (not an interface, no composition over inheritance)
+* Don't be afraid to create your own Observable implementation using an interface for example when needed.
+* Swing makes heavy use of the Observer Pattern, as so do MVC frameworks.
+* You'll also find the pattern in many other places, including JavaBeans and RMI.

 ### Real world example
 > A good example would be the job seekers where they subscribe to some job posting site and they are notified whenever there is a matching job opportunity.